katduecker/katduecker/README.md

 resumee updated in August 2022.

 ### /dnn-osci
 contains Python scripts implementing a simple neural network that embraces the temporal dynamics of the visual system.
-These scripts are work in progress and updated irregularly
+These scripts are work in progress.

 ### /vs-rft
-contains scripts for MEG pre-processing and coherence analysis for a Visual Search project.
-Again, these scripts are very much work in progress.
+contains scripts for MEG pre-processing and coherence analysis for a Visual Search project (very much work in progress)

 ### /gamma-flicker-entrainment-scripts
 contains MATLAB scripts that I wrote to analyze MEG data for a project investigating synchronization between endogenous neuronal oscillations and a rapid (invisible) photic drive.
 [Duecker et al, 2021, J Neurosci](https://www.jneurosci.org/content/41/31/6684)